 The personal name Hymel is a short form of names such as Hunbeald, which means bear-cub bold, and Hunbeorht, which means bear-cub bright.
 Thus, the name Hamswithey changed dramatically over time.
 Surnames rarely appeared in their modern form in ancient chronicles.
 In the 11th and 12th centuries, it was common practice to Latinize names in official records.
 The modern spelling of a surname is usually related to the phonetic spelling of that name that was developed during the 17th or 18th century.

 The surname Hamswithey was first found in Yorkshire at Hemsworth in the West Riding of Yorkshire.
 At the taking of the Domesday Book survey, initiated by Duke William in the year 1086 after his conquest of England at the Battle of Hastings in the year 1066, Hemsworth was held by Gamel, a Norman noble, who held it from the tenant-in-chief Ilbert de Lacy.
 Conjecturally, the Hemsworth line is descended from this source.
 Alternatively, the name could have been derived from Harmondsworth, a parish in Middlesex.

 The first record of the family was Adam de Himeswurth who was listed in the Assize Rolls for Yorkshire in 1219.

 Early History of the Hamswithey family

-Another 135 words (10 lines of text) are included under the topic Early Hamswithey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hamswithey research.
+Another 86 words (6 lines of text) covering the years 1621 and 1672 are included under the topic Early Hamswithey History in all our PDF Extended History products and printed products wherever possible.